stat545ubc-2021/mda-HarshSharma/Milestone3/MDA3.md

 value is added by using the extra pixels and space on the plot.
 To make it cleaner, we combine the aforementioned categories using ‘fct\_collapse’.
-By grouping these two categories together we have not impacted the relay of information.
+By grouping these two categories together we have not impacted the relay of information to the reader.

 ``` r
 # Collapsing factors for visual appeal